 Social enterprise enVie makes Boni soup using surplus vegetables

-From today, there is a new product in the Boni range: soups from enVie.
-The soup is produced locally using surplus fresh vegetables by a Brussels-based start-up who support the long-term unemployed.
-So, enVie kills two birds with one stone: they offer a concrete response to both food waste and long-term unemployment.
-We work intensively with four partners, who each bring their own expertise: McCain Belgium, Randstad, REO Veiling and the Belgian Federation of Food Banks.
+Since 2018, you can find the EnVie soups in the Boni Selection range.
+The soup is produced locally with surplus fresh vegetables by a Brussels-based start-up, which supports the long-term unemployed. enVie thus kills two birds with one stone: they offer a concrete response to food waste and long-term unemployment.
+We are working intensively with four partners, each bringing their own expertise: McCain Belgium, Randstad, vegetable auction REO and the Belgian Federation of Food banks.

 enVie runs a training programme to re-integrate the long-term unemployed into the job market.
-Founder Naomi Smith: "Our staff commit themselves for one year.
+Founder Naomi Smith: "Our co-workers commit themselves for one year.
 For 12 months, they receive the training and practical experience they need to become a professional production operator in the food industry.
-This is the ideal springboard to permanent work.”
+The ideal springboard to a steady job."

-“And the story doesn’t stop there”, explains brand manager Lore Cauwels.
-“The soup is also tasty and healthy.
-Two litres of soup contains at least one kilogram of fresh vegetables, so a bottle of enVie soup gives you a healthy dose of vitamins, fibre and minerals.”
-And the recipe contains no artificial colours or other additives either: the soup is 100 % natural.
+"The story doesn’t stop there", Stefanie De Smedt continues.
+"The soup is also delicious and healthy.
+Two litres of the soup contain at least 1 kilo of fresh vegetables.
+This means a bottle of enVie soup provides you with a healthy dose of vitamins, fibre and minerals."
+Moreover, the recipe does not contain any colouring agents or other additives: the soup is 100 % natural.
 Finally, enVie makes its soup in Brussels using fresh Belgian vegetables, so the soup is purely local.

-"enVie fits perfectly into our vision of sustainable entrepreneurship”, emphasises Stefan Goethaert, director of Colruyt Group Fine Food.
-“We are always looking for solutions to food waste and, of course, the social aspect adds even more value.
-And that is why we are proud that we can use our retail knowledge to support enVie: from market research and food safety through to branding.”
-Having the soups on our shelves bearing the Boni label is actually quite meaningful.
+"enVie fits in perfectly with our view on sustainable entrepreneurship", says Fabrice Gobbato, general manager of OKay, OKay Compact and BioPlanet.
+"We are always looking for solutions to food waste and, of course, the social aspect adds even more value.
+And that is why we are proud that we can use our retail knowledge to support enVie: from market research over food safety to branding."

-EnVie received two Food Heroes awards at the CFIA Expo 2019 in Rennes, France; awards which recognise initiatives making a particular contribution to reducing food waste.
-The social enterprise was the overall winner based on the public vote and also won the 'Fruits & Vegetables' category.
-"EnVie puts food at the heart of our society; a solution that benefits food, people and the environment," said EU Commissioner Vytenis Andriukaitis, who headed the jury.
-"And its impact is enhanced by the involvement of a Belgian retailer."
+The social initiative is often nominated for sustainability awards.
+In 2019, enVie won two European Food Heroes Awards, an award for initiatives fighting food waste.
+The social enterprise was the overall winner based on the public vote and also won the 'Fruits & Vegetables' category. "enVie puts food at the heart of our society.
+This solution benefits food, people and the environment," said EU Commissioner Vytenis Andriukaitis, who headed the jury. "enVie has a big impact, which is enhanced by the involvement of a Belgian retailer."

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.